AndreasChristensen89/janken-bossu/README.md

     * All previous game elements are removed and a large black text box is inserted at the top center with the text "Game Over!".
 This box is animated to scale up and down.
     * Underneath is a centered grey text box with text that explains that the player lost and which also encourages players to try again.
     * Underneath is a green round button with the text "Try again"
     * The black color of the game over text is a clear opposite to all previous colors, which are light a bright, which is meant to invoke a negative sensation.
 The animation is there in order to draw the player's eyes to it.
 The losing message from the grey box is not harsh but instead reminds the player that this is game of chance "Looks like the odds were against you".
 It also encourages players to try again.
-The "try again" button is large and clear, and the green color is meant to give a "go" feeling similar to the play button and and start button.
+The "try again" button is large and clear, and the green color is meant to give a "go" feeling similar to the play button and the start button.

 ![Game over screen](/assets/images/readme-pictures/game-over-screen.webp)